 If you are self-employed

 If you are running your own show, paying a Krankenkasse with everything else can be major hole in your monthly budget.
 This is definitely of the drawbacks of the German system; low-earning self-employed people pay a relatively high amount for their health insurance in Germany.
 If you have been in a public scheme within the E.U recently, you might to choose what is called a Freiwillige gesetzliche Krankenversicherung.
 This means that you stay in the public system, which is advised for people with kids and spouses.
+If you are eligible for unemployment benefits in Germany, those costs are covered.

 For others, it is advised to stay with the private system.
 In this case, Feather Insurance can help you find the right and fairest policy for your needs too.